Cancer (young people)

 Cancer relapses in young people

-Young people who have had cancer are normally followed up by the hospital where they had had their first treatment, for a number of years.
-Sometimes a reoccurrence (relapse) of the original cancer is identified on scans or blood tests at one of the follow up appointments, or you might notice symptoms yourself and go back to the doctor to find out what is wrong.
+Young people who have had cancer are normally scheduled for followed up appointments for a number of years with the hospital where they had their first treatment (see 'Follow-up appointments for young people with cancer').
+Sometimes a reoccurrence (relapse) of the original cancer is identified on scans or blood tests at one of these follow up appointments, or they might notice symptoms themselves and go back to the doctor to find out what is wrong.

 Felt devastated by the news of having a brain tumour for a second time.